bbauska/W3Cx-2of5/README.md

 Web layout is always constrained by the limitations of CSS, but future trends will be able to make use of new tools, such as CSS Flexbox (officially: CSS Flexible Box Layout) and CSS Grid.

-(Note: *this lecture is optional and there will be no questions related to it in the final exam.)*

 Despite the similarities in concept and syntax, Flexbox and Grid are not competing layout techniques.
 Grid arranges in two dimensions, while